wholol/graph-visualizer/README.md

 ## Instructions on using the Program
 Visual Studio 2017 is used.
 To use the program, download the repository file and open/run the solution (.sln) file.
-#### 1. choose an algorithm first
+#### 1. Shoose an algorithm first
-to change the positions of the target and source, as well as adding obstacles, an algoirhtm must be chosen first.
+To change the positions of the target and source, as well as adding obstacles, an algoirhtm must be chosen first.
-to choose BFS, press Q.
+To choose BFS, press Q.
-to choose DFS, press W.
+To choose DFS, press W.
-to choose dijsktra, press E.
+To choose dijsktra, press E.
-to choose A*, press R.
+To choose A*, press R.
-to choose bidirectional BFS, press T.
+To choose bidirectional BFS, press T.
-to choose bidirectional DFS, press Y.
+To choose bidirectional DFS, press Y.

 #### 2. Change source and target positions, add/remove obstacles
-to add and remove obstacles, right click on white coloured grids. to change source and target positions, left click of the source/target, and hit enter on the grid that you want to put it on.
+To add and remove obstacles, right click on white coloured grids.
+To change source and target positions, left click of the source/target, and hit enter on the grid that you want to put it on.

-#### 3. solving
+#### 3. Solving
 press spacebar.

 #### 4. After solving